Arthur Godfrey: As commercial pitchman

-Godfrey's immense popularity and the trust placed in him by audiences was noticed not only by advertisers but also by his friend U.S. President Dwight Eisenhower, who asked him to record a number of public service announcements to be played on American television in the case of nuclear war.
+Godfrey's immense popularity and the trust placed in him by audiences was noticed not only by advertisers but also by his friend, President Dwight Eisenhower, who asked him to record a number of public service announcements to be played on American television in the case of nuclear war.
 It was thought that viewers would be reassured by Godfrey's grandfatherly tone and folksy manner.
-The existence of the PSA recordings was confirmed in 2004 by former CBS president Dr. Frank Stanton in an exchange with a writer with the web site CONELRAD.
+The existence of the PSA recordings was confirmed in 2004 by former CBS president Dr. Frank Stanton in an exchange with a writer with the website Conelrad.